 The floating-point register file is made up of thirty-two 32-bit registers.
 These registers are used as source or target registers for the single-precision operations.

-References to these registers as 64-bit registers (as supported in the RC64475) will cause a trap to be signalled.
+References to these registers as 64-bit registers (as supported in the RC4700) will cause a trap to be signalled to the integer unit.